Preparing for cold weather can help reduce potential business interruptions and related losses resulting from cold temperatures.

 Fire pump and dry-pipe sprinkler system equipment rooms should be checked routinely to ensure the heaters are in good operating condition.

-The use of low temperature supervision can help to ensure rooms are being properly heated.
+The use of low temperature monitoring solutions can help to ensure rooms are being properly heated.